7. Dopamine effect on receptors

 - Formaldehyde

-A fairly small study of children with ADHD (many of whom were born prematurely or at low weight) found evidence of lower D2/D3 receptor binding/number in ADHD-C sufferers than in sufferers of the ADHD-I subtype: ADHD-C: 2.9 (2.6 - 3.5); ADHD-I: 4.0 (3.3 - 4.5).
+A fairly small study of children with ADHD (many of whom were born prematurely or at low weight) found evidence of lower D2/D3 receptor binding/number in persons with ADHD-C than in persons with ADHD-I subtype: ADHD-C: 2.9 (2.6 - 3.5); ADHD-I: 4.0 (3.3 - 4.5).61

-D2R regulates positive emotionality and extraversion.
+D2R regulates positive emotionality and extraversion.63

 7.5.2.3.
-D3 receptor¶
+D3 receptor

-- High affinity
+- High affinity13

-- Pro-inflammatory (neuroinflammation)
+- Pro-inflammatory (neuroinflammation)13

-Presynaptic and postsynaptic
+- Presynaptic and postsynaptic

-Inhibiting:
+- Inhibiting:

-- Less than D2 receptors in
+- Less than D2 receptors in31

 - CHO 10001 Cells